author-more/all-icons/README.md

 ## Installation

-Penpot plugins are still in development and not yet available in the live Penpot release.
+> Penpot Plugins system is currently in development and not yet available in the live Penpot release.

+1. Go to a Penpot project.
+2. Open the plugin manager.
+3. Fill the plugin URL input with `https://allicons.authormore.com/manifest.json`.
+4. Click the "Install" button.
+5. Follow the instructions on the screen.
+6. Use the plugin manager to open the plugin.

 ## Development